smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 #### The recursive pow algorithm

 We can now write the recursion, namely the central part of our algorithm.
-Our program will first accumulate the function calls on the stack until the value *0* is reached for the exponent *0*.
+Our program will first accumulate the function calls on the stack until the value *0* is reached for the exponent parameter.
-Once it is done, the function can return 1 (x^0 = 1 for all x) without any additional recursive call.
+Once it is done, the function can return 1 (*x^0 = 1* for all *x*) without any additional recursive call.
 After that, the function calls would be unstacked and, at each time, the results of the previous call would be multiplied by the base.

-To implement this, we separate the base case, when the exponent is 0, from the general case :
+To implement this, we separate the base case, when the exponent is *0*, from the general case :

 {% highlight nasm linenos %}
 _pow_rec: